nextgis/docs_toolbox/source/tools.rst

 Calculate area inside boundary
 -------------------------------------------

 Calculates area of polygons and area of polygons inside boundary.
-Area will be calculated in square meters, internal data will be reproject to WGS 84 UTM local zone, so calculations will be accurate.
-Module was created for registration of wildfires in natural protected area.
+Areas calculated in hectares (ha) Module was created for registration of wildfires in natural protected area.
+Internal calculations use local UTM zones, so calculations will accurate for any places on Earth.

 Inputs: